-At present, the apparent BPAI bottleneck threatens to dwarf any pendency driven by the CRU or even briefing before the Board.
-However, some practitioners note that at least seven months can pass between the filing of a notice of appeal, the patent owner's brief, the third party requester response (if inter partes), and the examiner's answer.
-In the inter partes reexaminations we analyzed, this time period is often longer due to the period of time between Respondent's Brief and the Examiner's Answer.
-The authors note that these early filed cases may not be representative because each of these reexaminations was filed prior to the institution of the CRU.
-At this time, there is no way to determine whether the CRU will increase the speed of the appeal briefing process.
+At present, the apparent BPAI bottleneck threatens to dwarf any pendency driven by the CRU or even briefing before the BPAI.
+At least six or seven months can pass between the filing of a notice of appeal, the patent owner's brief, the third party requester response (if inter partes), the examiner's answer and subsequent replies.
+In the inter partes reexaminations this period is often longer due to the time between Respondent's Brief and the Examiner's Answer.